If you’re looking for a Grammarly alternative, you’ve come to the right place.

 WhiteSmoke vs. Grammarly

-WhiteSmoke is fantastic if you need a translation tool as well as a grammar checker.
-Due to its writing style checker, it is also quite useful for writers for whom English is a second language.
+WhiteSmoke is fantastic if you need a translation tool and a grammar checker.
+Due to its writing style checker, it is also useful for writers for whom English is a second language.
 Otherwise, Grammarly is likely your best choice!

 4. Slick Write

 Slick Write is a great option if you’re looking for an alternative to Grammarly.
 Slick Write is a free online proofreading tool that allows you to check your grammar, spelling, and style.
 It also has a handy word counter so you can track your progress.